Biden: Ready for 'long overdue' pick of Black female justice

 Early discussions about a successor are focusing on Jackson, U.S. District Judge J. Michelle Childs and California Supreme Court Justice Leondra Kruger, according to people familiar with the matter who spoke on condition of anonymity to discuss White House deliberations.
 Jackson and Kruger have long been seen as possible nominees.

-Childs, a federal judge in South Carolina, has been nominated but not yet confirmed to serve on the same circuit court.
-She is a favorite among some high-profile lawmakers, including Rep. James Clyburn, D-S.C.
-Her confirmation to the federal appeals bench is expected next week.
+Childs, a federal judge in South Carolina, has been nominated but not yet confirmed to serve on the U.S. Court of Appeals for the District of Columbia Circuit.
+She is a favorite of House Majority Whip Jim Clyburn, one of Biden’s top congressional allies, who said Thursday she had “everything I think it takes to be a great justice.”

 Kruger, a graduate of Harvard and of Yale’s law school, was previously a Supreme Court clerk and has argued a dozen cases before the justices as a lawyer for the federal government.

+Biden is also looking at Minnesota U.S. District Court Judge Wilhelmina Wright, the only jurist in Minnesota’s history to serve in the state district court, appellate court and state Supreme Court.
+And New York University Law Professor Melissa Murray, an expert in family law and reproductive rights justice, is also under consideration.

-Biden also personally interviewed a few other possible candidates, including Eunice Lee and Candace Jackson-Akiwumi.
+He’s personally interviewed a few other possible candidates during their recent appointments, including Eunice Lee and Candace Jackson-Akiwumi.
 Both women have experience as criminal defense attorneys and could diversify the range of legal expertise on the high court, where many of the judges came from prosecutorial jobs or academia.
-Biden spoke to those two for their recent appointments to the federal bench.

 In the Roosevelt Room on Thursday, Biden spoke wistfully about presiding over Breyer’s ascent to the court in 1994.
 He praised the justice’s legacy and highlighted Breyer’s opinions on reproductive rights, health care and voting rights, calling him “sensitive and nuanced.”